Jethet/project-elevador/README.md

 Future ambition is to link the Meetup calendar to the website so that new events that are created in Meetup will automatically show on the website.

-The website is built with Python and Django, using HTML and CSS, and some Bootstrap elements.
-As starting database, Django's dbsqlite3 is be used.
+The website is built with Python and Django, using HTML and some Bootstrap elements.
+As initial database, Django's dbsqlite3 is used.
+The website is deployed on Heroku and is accessible under the elevador-bcn.es URL.

 Isues to solve:
-* The website is deployed on Heroku but not yet under the elevador.es URL.
-There is a hickup somewhere.
 * Some pictures do not load or load very slow.
-This has to be improved.
+This has been improved by changing from png to jpg format, but is still not as fast as I would like.
 * The sidebar with navigation almost disappears on smaller screens